LoydGC/Classification-Churn-Scholastic-Travel-Company/README.md

 STC Customer Churn Classification
-Course: Machine Learning Foundations with Python — Group 23
+Course: Machine Learning Foundations with Python
-Team: Gavin Loyd, Cierra Oliveira, Avery Trinidad

 Predicts whether Scholastic Travel Company B2B clients will renew their educational trip contracts for the following school year using KNN, XGBoost, and SVM classifiers.